danofhisword/danofhisword.github.io/_posts/2015-09-04-reading-list.markdown

 * Kent Beck - [Test Driven Development][Beck]
 * Jason Freid - [Rework][Freid]
 * Leonard Mlodinow - [The Drunkard's Walk: How Randomness Rules Our Lives][Mlodinow]
+* Mary Lynn Manns - [More Fearless Change: Strategies for Making Your Ideas Happen][Manns]
+* Epley, Nicholas - [Mindwise: Why We Misunderstand What Others Think, Believe, Feel, and Want][Epley]
+* Cain, Susan - [Quiet: The Power of Introverts in a World That Can't Stop Talking][Cain]

-... more to come
+... more to come!

 <h2>future reading:</h2>

-* Mary Lynn Manns - [Fearless Change: Patterns for Introducing New Ideas][Manns]
 * Russell Ackoff - [Re-Creating the Corporation: A Design of Organizations for the 21st Century][Ackoff]
 * Jeff Patton - [User Story Mapping: Discover the Whole Story, Build the Right Product][Patton]
 * Gojko Adzic - [Fifty Quick Ideas To Improve Your User Stories][Adzic]